Supporting fast-growing Tech Companies And empowering LGBTQIA+ BIPOC talent

 Collaboration

-WeAreMarsha is a talent sourcing service provider, strategically created to bridge the gap between fast-growing tech companies and tech talents.
+WeAreMarsha is your trusted talent partner, created to bridge the gap between fast-growing tech companies and tech talent.

 While our goals are ambitious we know we can't achieve them alone.
 That’s why we intentionally partner with a network of professionals, organisations, global changemakers and communities who share our commitment to equity and inclusion, ensuring that our impact is authentic and far-reaching.